Glossary of Foreskin Restoration Terms

 -

-The outer layer of the skin system
+The outer layer of the skin system.
+The epidermis itself consists of layers

 - Fauxskin